How Much Does Installing a New Radiator Cost?

 - A heated towel radiator can warm up a small space quite fast.

-- May not be sufficient on its own to heat a sizeable bathroom.
+- May not be sufficient on its own to heat a larger bathroom.

 Type of Radiator Fuel

 The oil doesn’t evaporate and can be used indefinitely without the need to be refilled.
-Cost-wise, a 1.2 kW heater fan or convector that is fuelled by oil will cost you about £0.17 per hour to run.
+An 1.2 kW heater fan or convector filled with oil will usually cost about £0.17 per hour to run.

 - Allergen-free option.